gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 Encryption Chunk sending happens either when DTLS needs to send own data directly to the DTLS peer i.e. due to handshaking or when SCTP requires to transfer Control or Data chunk to the remote SCTP Endpoint.
+For a proper handling, CID shall be set to an established instance of DTLS connection.

 ### DTLS signaling